QuinnDamerell/OctoPrint-OctoEverywhere/README.md

 11. Click the link that the script echos to finish setup on Octoeverywhere's website

 12. You're linked to Octoeverywhere!
 Last step is to make sure we start this service on startup.
-Copy `octoeverywhere_service` from this repo to `/etc/init.d/octoeverywhere_service`
+Copy `S99octoeverywhere` from this repo to `/etc/init.d/S99octoeverywhere`

 13. Restart your printer